postmanlabs/postman-code-generators/codegens/libcurl/README.md

 * `request` - Postman-SDK Request Object

 * `options` - options is an object which hsa following properties
-    * `indentType` - String denoting type of indentation for code snippet. eg: 'space', 'tab'
+    * `indentType` - String denoting type of indentation for code snippet. eg: 'Space', 'Tab'
     * `indentCount` - Integer denoting count of indentation required
     * `trimRequestBody` - Boolean denoting whether to trim request body fields
     * `protocol` - String denoting the protocol type used in the request